Tolkien's Norse Connection (Part 4): Hitches

 Which, you know, seems pretty bad.
 Somehow.

-Happy times continue with “Black Heave the Billows.”
+Happy times continue with “Bleak Heave the Billows.”
 Like Tolkien’s dróttkvætt poem, this one hits the nature imagery hard (i.e., waves–ship–shore), but Tolkien also subtly hints at a vicious, piratical marauding: “On a gleaming gunwale a glint of shields, / a white foaming furrow.”
 Yet beyond such vague hints of soul-destroying violence, the central situation – the reason for such gloom – is no more spelled out than in “The Derelicts.”
 We encounter an atmosphere of spiritual desolation as incarnated within bleak seascapes, but nothing specific.

 This kind of spiritual desolation goes unparalleled within Old Norse literature.
 For one thing, skalds rarely bother to describe nature.
 Even more to the point is how frequently academics comment on the emotional impassivity of folks in Norse texts, especially the sagas.
 Such characters avoid every demonstrable expression of emotion.
 When a passionate response arises, poets generally represent them through involuntary gestures such as facial tics or random fist clenching.
 Or to put matters more bluntly,